MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 ## Where can I create shortcuts?

-You can create shortcuts in lakehouses and Kusto Query Language(KQL) databases.
+You can create shortcuts in lakehouses and Kusto Query Language (KQL) databases.
 Furthermore, the shortcuts you create within these items can point to other OneLake locations, Azure Data Lake Storage (ADLS) Gen2, or Amazon S3 storage accounts.

 ### Lakehouse

 When creating shortcuts in a lakehouse, you must understand the folder structure of the item.
-Lakehouses are composed of two top level folders: The **Tables** folder and the **Files** folder.
+Lakehouses are composed of two top level folders: the **Tables** folder and the **Files** folder.
 The **Tables** folder represents the managed portion of the lakehouse, while the **Files** folder is the unmanaged portion of the lakehouse.
 In the **Tables** folder, you can only create shortcuts at the top level.
 Shortcuts aren't supported in other subdirectories of the **Tables** folder.
-If the target of the shortcut contains data in the delta\parquet format, the lakehouse automatically synchronizes the metadata and recognizes the folder as a table.
+If the target of the shortcut contains data in the Delta\Parquet format, the lakehouse automatically synchronizes the metadata and recognizes the folder as a table.
 In the **Files** folder, there are no restrictions on where you can create shortcuts.
 You can create them at any level of the folder hierarchy.
 Table discovery doesn't happen in the **Files** folder.

 :::image type="content" source="media\onelake-shortcuts\lake-view-table-view.png" alt-text="Diagram showing the Lake view and the Table view side by side.":::